Cloven/vagrant-freebsd/README.md

 This is for people who want to have their own customized box, instead of the box I made for you with the scripts in this repository.

-The FreeBSD box is built from the stock FreeBSD ISO image, namely the [10.0-RELEASE-i386] disc1 ISO.
-Download this ISO and create a new virtual machine.
+The FreeBSD boxes are built from the stock FreeBSD ISO images, namely the [10.1-RELEASE-i386] and [10.1-RELEASE-amd64] disc1 ISO.
+Download the ISO and create a new virtual machine.

 ### VirtualBox Settings